This is part 2 of a three-part post I will refer to as A Taste of Spain.

-That being said, I must confess, this dish is not made with just any old pork sausage, but, stay with me, it's traditionally made with blood sausage -- a mixture of pork, pork blood, grains, and spices.
-Look at it this way, using all of the animal, including its blood, is a sign of respect for the animal that gave its life for our table.
-Okay, now that I've got that out there, I hope you're still on board.
+Okay, now that I’ve got that out there, I hope you’re still on board.
 I picked up some blood sausage from a local D.C. charcuterie artisan.
-If you can't stomach the idea of blood sausage, feel free to substitute with your favorite pork sausage.
+If you can’t stomach the idea of blood sausage, feel free to substitute with your favorite pork sausage or even better, lamb sausage.
+Something that has just a bit of ‘gaminess’ to it.
 Of note, the blood sausage adds a distinctive, earthy taste that, in my opinion, makes this dish unique.

 Added a touch of hot smoked Spanish paprika for a smoky element and to counterbalance the sweetness of the raisins.
-Also, topped the finished dish with a sprinkle of coarse sea salt to create a nice balance of sweet and salty.
+And topped the finished dish with a sprinkle of coarse sea salt to create a nice balance of sweet and salty.

 Prepping all the ingredients ahead of time makes assembly a breeze.
 You can cook the chickpeas (garbanzo beans) and confit the onions a few days in advance.
 Just store in the refrigerator and bring to room temperature when you're ready to use.